 Epilepsy: A Seizure Repeated

-Treatment is important as seizures can lead to injury, especially when driving, swimming or during other activities.
+Treatment is important for a variety of reasons, but especially because seizures can lead to injury, when driving, during sports or other activities.

 Goals of Epilepsy Treatment

 There are many options for treatment of epileptic seizure activity in adult patients.
 In fact, over 20 antiepileptic drug (AED) treatments are now approved.

 - Seizure type

 - Frequency and severity of seizures